hakunamatatai/portfolio-overlap/ReadMe.md

+#Project Description

+Equity mutual funds are a collection of individual stocks.
+Fund overlap is the term used to quantify the percentage of common stocks between different mutual funds.
+Investors prefer to have funds with as low an overlap as possible, since investing in different mutual funds with a high overlap will not give the benefits of diversification.
+Available mutual funds and their respective stocks are mentioned here: https://geektrust.s3.ap-southeast-1.amazonaws.com/portfolio-overlap/stock_data.json

+Portfolio Overlap: Overlap is defined as a measure of the commonality between portfolios.
+Suppose there are 2 funds A & B. The overlap between them is given as the number of stocks in common, counting both portfolio A and B( (i.e. double counting the common elements) divided by the total number of elements in portfolio A and portfolio B.

+Overlap (A,B) = 2*(No of common stocks in A & B)/ (No of stocks in A + No of stocks in B) * 100

+The program take as input:
+1. Name of current funds the user holds in his/her portfolio.
+2. New funds to be added.
+3. Stock to be added for existing fund.

+The output should be
+1. Overlapping stocks of the new fund with the current funds.
+2. If a given fund name is not present while calculating overlap or adding stocks to existing fund, the output should be FUND_NOT_FOUND.

 # Pre-requisites
 * Java 1.8 / 1.17
 * (Note: My local Java version is 17, but I’ve configured IDEA to compile and run with Java 8 compatibility.
 If you